 - Having difficult conversations with other stakeholders - clients, debtors, creditors, partners, suppliers etc.

 - Apprentices holding difficult conversations

 A lawyer who has a passion for people and business – loves working with businesses, driving change, delivering growth and giving back.

-Alison is a keen supporter of North West Business Community, being a Director and former Chair of pro-manchester and co-chair of its Skills Committee.
+Alison is a keen supporter of North West Business Community, being a Director and former Chair of pro-manchester, Co-Chair of the pro-manchester Skills Committee and member of the pro-manchester EDI committee.
 Alison is also an Ambassador for the Charity ANTZ and supporter of the Booth Centre for the Homeless.

 Alison was named as a Northern Power Woman in the 2018 Power List, and as Downtown’s Manchester in Business Woman of the Year 2018.